CryptoGrampy/android-termux-monero-node/README.md

 # android-termux-monero-node
-Run a Full or Pruned Monero Node on Android using Termux
+Run a Full Monero Node on Android using Termux

 <center>